The equational theory of the Weihrauch lattice with multiplication: A combinatorial notion of reducibility for terms

 \begin{definition} Write $G + H$ for the disjoint union of two graphs and $G^\bot$ for $(V, [V]^2 \setminus E, c)$ when $G = (V, E, c)$.
 The interpretation $\interpG{t}$ of terms $t$ as graphs is defined by induction as follows: \begin{itemize} \item for a variable $v$, $\interpG{v}$ is a graph with a single vertex with colour $v$ \item $\interpG{t \sqcap u} = \interpG{t} + \interpG{u}$ and $\interpG{t \times u} = (\interpG{t}^\bot + \interpG{u}^\bot)^\bot$ \end{itemize} \end{definition}

 The graphs that arise as $\interpG{u}$ for some term $u$ are known as \emph{cographs}.
 They can also be characterized as those graphs that do not have an induced subgraph forming a line of length $3$ \cite{corneil}.
+Below we give some examples of terms and corresponding cographs.

+The intuition is that a coloured graph $(V, E, c)$ can be read as the following Weihrauch problem, assuming the colours correspond themselves to Weihrauch problems: given for each vertex $v \in V$ an input $i_v$ to $c(v)$, output a maximal clique $C$ of $(V,E)$ together with solutions for every $i_v$s with $v \in C$.
+Under this interpretation, the problems denoted $\interpG{t}$ and $t$ are Weihrauch-equivalent.
+This leads naturally to the following notion of combinatorial reduction between coloured graphs.

 \begin{definition} Given two graphs $G = (V_G, E_g, c_G)$ and $H = (V_H, E_H, c_H)$, call a partial function $f : V_H \partto V_G$ a $\bullet$-\emph{reduction} of $G$ to $H$ if it respects colours (i.e., $c_H(v) = c_G(f(v))$ for all $v \in V_H$) and the image of every maximal clique in $H$ under $f$ contains a maximal clique of $G$.
 If $f$ is total, it is a \emph{reduction}.